JonPulfer/JonPulfer/README.md

 - Interests
   - Distributed Systems
   - Cloud systems
-  - Event driven
+  - Event based
   - Data streams
   - Cryptography

 I enjoy learning and exploring things new to me.
-I like to share my skills and experiences with colleagues as well as learning from them.
+I like to share my skills and experiences with colleagues whilst learning new things from them too.